bc

 DH LAWRENCE Society - ssfs@NSA.com.au

-LE QUEUX MAGAZINE is the journal of The William Tufnell Le Queux Society which was founded in 1996 to commemorate and delve into the life and times of The Master of Mystery - William Le Queux.
+LE QUEUX MAGAZINE was the journal of The William Tufnell Le Queux Society which was founded in 1996 to commemorate and delve into the life and times of The Master of Mystery - William Le Queux.
 WLQ wrote some 200+ books between 1880 - 1927 (a couple were published posthumously).
 Mainly romantic spy thrillers, he drew for much of their background on his real and imagined contacts with the nobility and minor royalty of Europe in his many journalistic travels across the continent.
+The magazine was a combination of erudition and lightheartedness and owed its inception to his great-niece Yvonne Le Queux.
+Sad to say that the William Tufnell Le Queux Society is no longer in existence.
+We ran for a number of years and produced many quarterly magazine that continued the interest in and understanding of Mr. Le Queux, his works and his life.
+Donald V Campbell (Editor & Publisher) July, 2009

 LEWIS CARROLL SOCIETY OF DARESBURY: sae/irc to Kenn Oultram, Clutterwick Hall, Little Leigh, Northwich, Cheshire CW8 4RJ, UK